sumithemmadi/ArchLinux-Installation-Guide/README.md

 ---

 ### Congratulations!
-You finally have Arch Linux installed, and it's actually usable now
+You finally have Arch Linux installed, and it's actually usable now.

+---

 ## How to install Openbox Window Manager

 Installing Openbox

 - To have audio, do `paru pipewire` and select the following packages:

   - `extra/pipewire`
   - `extra/pipewire-alsa`
   - `extra/pipewire-jack`